-The Court also found - for the first time in a domestic violence case - violations of Article 14 (prohibition of discrimination) as the violence suffered by the two women was gender-based; domestic violence mainly affected women and it was encouraged by discriminatory judicial passivity.
-Turkey was not committed to tackling the problem: police officers tried to persuade women to drop their complaints, delays were frequent and courts mitigated sentences on the grounds of honour or tradition.
+The Court also found - for the first time in a domestic tion if expulsed. violence case - violations of Article 14 (prohibition of The court found that it is not in dispute that subjecting discrimination) as the violence suffered by the two women a woman to female genital mutilation amounts to illwas gender-based; domestic violence mainly affected treatment under Article 3 of the Convention.
+There would women and it was encouraged by discriminatory judicial accordingly be a violation of Article 3 of the Convention passivity.
+Turkey was not committed to tackling the problem: police officers tried to persuade women to drop their if the applicants were expelled to their home country.
+Nor complaints, delays were frequent and courts mitigated is it in dispute that women in Nigeria have traditionally sentences on the grounds of honour or tradition. been subjected to genital mutilation.
+However the crucial